harry-fuyu/harry-fuyu.github.io/_posts/neuro/2020-9-30-What is learning Part 2.md

   - Neural Network
 published: true

-excerpt: "Interpretation of learning in the statistical sense"
+excerpt: "Bayesian thinking and statistical learning theory"
 header:
   overlay_image: /images/header.jpg
 ---

 Welcome back!
-In this post, we will briefly introduce two more interpretations of learning.
-I would expect this post, especially the second half to be very technical, so I will specify clearly which parts could be skipped without affecting the flow of understanding the whole blog series.
-However, I do think it would be extremely rewarding if we could perservere a little bit and dig throught the material that I intend to share!
+In this post, we will briefly introduce two more interpretations of learning, both from statistical perspectives.
+The first is learnign as updating conditional probabilities, where we discuss the profoundly simple Bayes theorem, and perception as an inference problem.
+Secondly we are going to introduce some introductory statistical learning concepts, including the idea of PAC learnability.
+This post might be the most technical so far, but I promise that I would make it intriguing!

 <!-- - Thinking as Bayesian
 - Statistical learning